GerHobbelt/markdown-it-anchor/README.md

 Looking for an automatic table of contents (TOC) generator?
-Take a look at [markdown-it-toc-done-right](https://www.npmjs.com/package/markdown-it-toc-done-right): it's made from the ground to be a great companion of this plugin.
+Take a look at [markdown-it-toc-done-right](https://www.npmjs.com/package/markdown-it-toc-done-right): it's made from the ground up to be a great companion of this plugin.

 ## License